KBroloes/python-intro/README.md

 **`board.py` is where you'll be implementing all your code.**

+`pip install -r requirements.txt` to install requirements

+`nosetests` to run the tests

+`python3 game.py` to run the game using your current implementation from `board.py`

 # Description

 The course is in two segments: The module. and the web server.